 Just how many ice worms are there on these glaciers?

 On Suiattle Glacier, (photo at left and above) on the south side of Glacier Peak, the recorded mean density was ~2600 ice worms per square meter in 2002.
 With an area of 2.7 square kilometers, this represents somewhat over 7 BILLION ice worms on this glacier!
 This is more than the earth’s entire human population on just one glacier.
 Good thing they do not use many natural resources each.
-Even higher densities have been observed on Sholes, Ptarmigan and Ice Worm Glacier.
+The maximum density more typically is near 300 ice worm/square meter.
+On Sholes and, Ptarmigan Glacier our annual census is showing a significant decline, likely due to a more limited snowcover duration..
 The total population of ice worms must be decreasing as North Cascade glaciers continue to retreat rapidly and even disappear in some cases.

 Glacier ice worms inhabit glaciers from southern Alaska’s coastal ranges through the Coast Ranges of British Columbia, the Cascades of Washington to the Three Sisters of Oregon and the Olympic Mountains.
 The Three Sisters and Mount Hood areas is south of the Cordilleran Ice Sheet limit, indicating that this ice sheet cannot be the only dispersal method for ice worms.
 It is also noteworthy that ice worms are not found in the interior ranges of British Columbia or in the Rocky Mountains, which is the interior side of the Cordilleran Ice Sheet.
 The ice worms seem to be associated only with temperate climates.
 Ice worms are tough too, surviving the Mount Saint Helens eruption in the firnpack of the newly redeveloping glacier on the mountain.